Windos/windos.github.io/_posts/2017-03-20-crouton-stackwatch.md

  creditlink: http://maxpixel.freegreatpicture.com/Crouton-Food-Bread-1739791
 ---

-Earlier this week I pushed an update for the [BurntToast](https://github.com/Windos/BurntToast) PowerShell module to the [PowerShell Gallery](https://www.powershellgallery.com/packages/BurntToast).
+Last week I pushed an update for the [BurntToast](https://github.com/Windos/BurntToast) PowerShell module to the [PowerShell Gallery](https://www.powershellgallery.com/packages/BurntToast).
 This update, version 0.5.2, exposed the ability to add custom buttons to your